ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ### Verify production ClusterIssuer installation

-We can deploy a demo site using nginx and request a valid certificate from Let's Encrypt to verify that we can successfully obtain a valid TLS certificate from Let's Encrypt, copy and paste the following manifest in a file called `demosite.yml`:
+We can deploy a demo site using nginx and request a valid certificate from Let's Encrypt to verify that we can successfully obtain a valid TLS certificate from Let's Encrypt.
+Copy and paste the following manifest in a file called `demosite.yml`:

-{{<alert cardColor="#e63946" iconColor="#1d3557">}}
-Make sure you replace the domain **maxdon.tech** with your own domain.
-{{</alert>}}

 ```yml
 ---